rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 Listing 2-3: Code changes needed in order to generate a random number
 </caption>

-We're adding a `extern crate rand;` line to the top that lets Rust know we’ll be using that external dependency.
+We’re adding a `extern crate rand;` line to the top that lets Rust know we’ll be using that external dependency.
 This also does the equivalent of calling `use rand`, so now we can call anything in the `rand` crate by prefixing it with `rand::`.

-Next, we're adding another `use` line: `use rand::Rng`. `Rng` is a trait that defines methods that random number generators implement, and this trait must be in scope for us to use those methods.
+Next, we’re adding another `use` line: `use rand::Rng`. `Rng` is a trait that defines methods that random number generators implement, and this trait must be in scope for us to use those methods.
 Chapter 10 will cover traits in detail.

-Also, we're adding two more lines in the middle.
+Also, we’re adding two more lines in the middle.
 The `rand::thread_rng` function will give us the particular random number generator that we’re going to use: one that is local to the current thread of execution and seeded by the operating system.
 Next, we call the `gen_range` method on the random number